Crystal Cove State ParkCrystal Cove State Park anaheimer Sat, 11/28/2020 - 16:16

 Tip: Those trails are also popular for mountain biking, so watch out for speedy bikes going downhill.

-Once you are done with the hike, keep your parking ticket and head out to the beach xxxxxxxx link to beaches xxxxxxxx.
+Once you are done with the hike, keep your parking ticket and head out to the beach.
 Your ticket is good at all the crystal cove parking lots.
 If you are already at the campground, just use the underpass to the beach.

 PCH Entrance8471 N. Coast Highway